-The Ankole-Watusi is a very impressive looking type of bovine.
-This remarkable breed, a species of Sanga cattle, remains famous for its gargantuan horns.
-Sometimes (and for understandable reasons), people refer to them as the Ankole Longhorn.
+- Perhaps most notably, the distinctive term of Ankole-Watusi serves as the common name for a very impressive looking type of bovine.
+This remarkable breed, a species of Sanga cattle, principally remains famous for its gargantuan horns.

 Ankole-Watusi Physical Description